 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company’s business, operational and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) Chipotle’s purported improvements in its restaurants’ food safety policies were inadequate; (ii) accordingly, Chipotle’s quality controls were still not in compliance with applicable consumer and workplace safety regulations; (iii) in turn, Chipotle’s quality controls remained inadequate to safeguard consumer and employee health; and (iv) as a result of the foregoing, Chipotle’s public statements were materially false and misleading at all relevant times.

 On October 13, 2017, the Court issued an Order appointing Lead Plaintiff and Counsel.
-Lead Plaintiff filed an Amended Complaint on December 12.
+Lead Plaintiff filed an amended Complaint on December 12.
+Defendants filed a Motion to Dismiss the amended Complaint on February 12, 2018.
+On March 29, 2019, the Court issued an Order granting Defendants' Motion to Dismiss.
+The case was dismissed with prejudice.